euemm/EUEM_WEB_RTC_SERVER/README.md

 ### Initial Setup Steps

-#### 1. SSL Certificates (for HTTPS/WSS)
+#### 1. SSL/TLS Setup

 For production, nginx handles SSL/TLS termination and proxies to your FastAPI application.
-This provides easier certificate management with certbot and better performance.

-See "Production Deployment with Nginx" section below for setup instructions.
+Use certbot or Let's Encrypt to obtain SSL certificates for nginx.

 For development (HTTP only, no SSL needed):
 ```bash